hoanglegia/Test-14-8/Readme/README.md

 </details>

 ## About The Project
-This project includes three exercises that demonstrate how to control an **RGB LED** on the **STM32F103C8T6** board using the HAL library:
+This project includes three exercises that demonstrate how to control an **LED** on the **STM32F103C8T6** board using the HAL library:

 **HAL TIMER** – Configure a hardware timer in interrupt mode to generate a 1 Hz square wave, toggling the RGB LED ON/OFF.